 While You Were Sleeping - 1995

 Bill Pullman and Sandra Bullock star in this romantic comedy.
 Rom-coms tend to leave me feeling disappointed, but this is one of the better ones.
 A woman gets in over her head while pretending to be the fiancee of a man in a coma.
 News of the engagement comes as a surprise, and mostly delight, of the man's family members.
 It's cute, funny, original, and not blatantly predictable.
 Also, the characters are endearing.

 Willie (Billy Bob Thornton) and Marcus (Tony Cox) are up to their old tricks, and they are planning to rob a charity this time around.
 If you enjoyed the first film, part two is just as funny and just as crude.
 Also starring Christina Hendricks and Kathy Bates (as Willie's mom).

-Well, that's my list; I hope you enjoyed the trailers.
-Hopefully, it stirred up fond memories and made you want to watch some of these again.
-Or maybe you just found one you hadn't previously seen that looks interesting.
-Thanks for stopping by, and if you want more, be sure to check out 31 Campy, Cheesy Horror Films for Halloween.
+That's my list; I hope you enjoyed the trailers.
+Perhaps this trip down memory lane stirred up fond memories and made you want to watch some of these films again.
+Or maybe you just found one you hadn't previously seen that looks intriguing.
+Either way, thanks for stopping by, and if you enjoyed this article, be sure to check out 31 Campy, Cheesy Horror Films for Halloween.

 Questions & Answers

 © 2011 Sara Krentz